WestPeakResearch/WestPeakWebsite/src/content/Team/Prab-Sidhu/index.md

 ---

- Prab is a fourth year commerce student specializing in finance.
-With experience in Business Management, Accounting, and most recently Equity Research at Canalyst, Prab is a student fascinated with learning about different business models and how they operate.

- Outside of school, Prab loves playing and watching sports - his favourites being basketball and football, going to the gym, listening to various genres of music, and listening to podcasts.
+Prab is a fifth-year Commerce student specializing in Finance.
+This past summer, Prab completed an internship with Leith Wheeler Investment Counsel in Vancouver where he spent two months each on the Canadian Equity and High Yield Credit teams.
+Prab is also currently interning at BCI as a Public Markets Co-op on the Global Thematic team.

+Through WestPeak, Prab has become fascinated by the investment management space and is excited to continue with WestPeak to help mentor some junior analysts.

+In his free time, Prab can be found listening to music, watching Netflix, or working out at the gym.